discrete-notes/discrete-notes.github.io/_posts/2022-10-05-testability-ES22.md

 The paper is about
 [property testing](https://en.wikipedia.org/wiki/Property_testing)
 and local certification of graph properties.
-I'll start with a few definition for the testing part.
+I'll start with a few definitions for the testing part.

 In the following, for concreteness, one can think of planarity as the property we look at.
-A graph $G$ is $\epsilon$-far from a property $P$ if one needs to modify at least $\epsilon |E(G)|$ adjacencies (e.g. replacing edges by non-edges or vice-versa) to get a graph having property $P$.
+A graph $G$ is $\epsilon$-far from a property $P$ if one needs to modify at least $\epsilon |E(G)|$ adjacencies (= replacing edges by non-edges or vice-versa) to get a graph having property $P$.
-In property testing we are interested in the question of how much we need to know about the graph to be able to decide whether a graph satisfies property $P$ or is $\epsilon$-far from it.
+In property testing we are interested in the question of how much we need to know about the graph to be able to decide whether it satisfies property $P$ or is $\epsilon$-far from it.
 Since we are not going to know the entire graph, it is usually impossible to have exact answers, which is